Towards a minimal example of quantum nonlocality without inputs: Proof of main result: Theorem

-As the operators $\{\bar{0}, \bar{1}\}$, are diagonal in the basis of token numbers, substituting the quantum sources with the sources $\frac{1}{2} (\ketbra{10}{10}+\ketbra{01}{01})$ has no effect on $P_{parity}$.
-This is equivalent to the sources delivering its token to each of the connected parties with probability $1/2$ which is a classical token-counting strategy.
+Notice that the measurement can be performed in two steps.
+In the first step, the parties measure the operators in the basis $\bar{0}\,{ : }\,\ketbra{00}{00}+\ketbra{11}{11}$, $\bar{1}\,{ : }\,\ketbra{01}{01}+\ketbra{10}{10}$, where $\bar{n}$ is the parity of received tokens, obtaining the distribution $P_{parity}$.
+Second, whenever $\bar{1}$ is obtained, the party performs an additional measurement given by $\bar{1}_0$, $\bar{1}_1$, which are the only entangled measurement operators in this setting.
+Since the measurement operators corresponding to the binned outcomes $\{\bar{0}, \bar{1}\}$, are diagonal in the basis of token numbers, substituting the quantum sources with the sources preparing separable states $\lambda_0^2 \ketbra{01}{01}+\lambda_1^2\ketbra{10}{10}$ has no effect on $P_{parity}$.
+This is equivalent to the classical parity token-counting strategy with the sources delivering their token to the left with probability $\lambda_0^2$ and to the right with probability $\lambda_1^2$.
 As a result, any potential classical strategy that simulates $P_\text{Q}$ imposes a classical strategy for $P_{parity}$, which must be the classical parity token-counting strategy, due to the almost-rigidity property.

 Therefore, any potential classical simulating strategy for $P_\text{Q}$, involves a new classical hidden variable which shows the movement of each individual tokens.
-For example, considering the case when all parties output $\bar{1}$, the source's tokens must be transmitted in either the clockwise ($t\,{=}\circlearrowright$) or in the anti-clockwise ($t\,{=}\circlearrowleft$) direction, as illustrated in Figure~\ref{fig:triangle_clk_unticlk}.
+In particular, considering the case when all parties output $\bar{1}$, the source's tokens must be transmitted in either the clockwise ($t\,{=}\circlearrowright$) or in the anti-clockwise ($t\,{=}\circlearrowleft$) direction, as illustrated in Figure~\ref{fig:triangle_clk_unticlk}.
 Therefore, if a trilocal model existed, one should be able to define the following joint probability distribution for $ t \in \{ \circlearrowright , \circlearrowleft\}$